adriangibbons/php-fit-file-analysis/README.md

 ```
 Run ```composer update``` from the command line.

-**The more manual way**
-Download the ZIP from GitHub and put PHP class file from the /src directory somewhere appropriate (e.g. classes/).
+**The more manual way: **Download the ZIP from GitHub and put PHP class file from the /src directory somewhere appropriate (e.g. classes/).
 A conscious effort has been made to keep everything in a single file.

 Then include the file on the PHP page where you want to use it and instantiate an object of the class:
 ```php